shipyard/localstack-flask/README.md

 ## Getting Started

 - Run `make develop` at the root of this project.
-- Visit the app at http://localhost:8080.
+- Visit the app at http://localhost:8080/file to list objects in LocalStack s3 bucket
+- Visit http://localhost:8080/file/create to add test object
 - Make your code changes!
 The app will reload whenever you save.